 Greg Ioannou raised an interesting observation in a Facebook discussion: you get a kind of correction fatigue working on documents that are just riddled with errors.
 This is based on his (mumble) years’ experience supervising other editors.

 He explained it with “a made-up example: If the editor catches 9 errors in a 1,000-word passage, you can assume there’s 1 error that the editor missed (a 90% save rate).
 If the editor catches 90 errors in a 1,000-word passage, you can assume there are 20 errors the editor missed (a 78ish% save rate).
 The worse the document, the lower the save rate will be.”

 Welcome to Right Angels and Polo Bears, a podcast about editing English.
 I am Adrienne Montgomerie.

-On this podcast I revisit a post from copyediting.com in which I explore scientific evidence for what kind of error correction rate is humanly feasible.
+On this podcast I revisit a post from the now-defunt Copyediting in which I explore scientific evidence for what kind of error correction rate is humanly feasible.
 We’ll look at industry standards, too.

 Some editors offer perfection, but is this reasonable?
 In a practice such as editing, where there are a lot of choices and few indisputable errors, can we even agree to the terms of reference?

 This came up again this week.
 An editor I know through Facebook came looking for advice.

 “I received a “formal complaint” from a client,” <not her real voice>.
 “There were 5 errors in a 200 page manuscript I copy edited.
 3 were spacing issues — two spaces between words instead of one.
 I understand that the client paid for and should expect to receive an error-free document; that’s reasonable.
 But is this worthy of a formal complaint?”

 Reasonable?
 Perfection?
 No, that’s not reasonable.
 Especially not after a single round of editing.